 Jump to navigation

-College of Nursing Information & Resources for COVID-19
+College of Nursing Re-Entry Plan, Information, & Resources for COVID-19

 UArizona Nursing's Dr. Judith Gordon and her co-principal investigator will receive $20,360 to pursue their project, “See Me Serene: A Guided Imagery MHealth App for decreasing Anxiety Related to Social Isolation.”